aakarsh12x/MMv2/README.md

-# 💰 MoneyMap — AI-Powered Expense Tracker
+# 💰 MoneyMap —  Expense Tracker

 MoneyMap is a modern expense tracking web app built with **Next.js**, designed to simplify personal finance management with the help of **AI insights**, a **responsive UI**, and secure authentication.